wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

 = Version 3.1 =
-* FIXED apply_content_filter() was being run on the excerpt by mistake.
+* Fixed a small oversight where apply_content_filter() was being run on the excerpt by mistake.
+The fix is in keeping with improving performance as much as possible.
+* Added a warning message (in the admin pages) for missing plugin options in the database.
+This fixes an error where the plugin has been installed and activated, but it's options have disappeared from the database at some point.
+The plugin will now recognize this condition, generate a warning message, and reset the options to their defaults.
-* Added a javascript function to load button javascript files asynchronously -- all except for tumblr, which must be loaded from the footer.
+* Added a javascript function to load button javascript files asynchronously -- all except for tumblr, which must be loaded from the footer. :-p
-* Added the ngfbGoogl class from https://github.com/sebi/googl-php to shorten URLs for Twitter.
+* Added a ngfbGoogl class from https://github.com/sebi/googl-php to shorten URLs for Twitter.
 * Added the "Apply Excerpt Filter" option (default is unchecked).
+* Added the "Shorten URLs" option for Twitter (checked by default) and the (optional) "Goo.gl API Key" field.
-* Improved the debug function and it's output.
+* Improved the output from the debug print-out function.

 = Version 3.0 (2013-01-10) =
 * Major code revision finished - all functions have been moved to object-oriented classes.
 NGFB is currently 2,350 lines of code in 4 classes and 77 functions.